-This small but less crowded ski resort is exceptionally easy to get to when staying in Lucerne and optimal if you are only staying a few days, not wanting to rent a hut or hotel in the mountains.
+This small ski resort is exceptionally easy to get to when staying in Lucerne.
+It’s an optimal choice if you are only staying a few days and you don’t want to rent a cabin or hotel in the mountains.

-Skiing season in Melchsee Frutt starts on December 14th and goes on until April 13th.
+Skiing season in Melchsee Frutt normally starts on December 14th and goes on until the middle of April.

 How to get to Melchsee Frutt

 Because of its proximity to Lucerne, Melchsee Frutt is easily reached by train and bus from the central Swiss city.

 Start your journey in Lucerne and hop on the train to ‘Sarnen’.
 Change for a ski bus (direction Stöckalp) waiting out front of the station and start your day in the snow a short ride later.
 If you are staying in Sarnen, all you need to do is wait at the bus stop closest to your accommodation.
 Be sure to check their website and benefit from their ‘Snow & Rail’ program.